Birth is a Pain in the Back!

 "What do I do if this is me?
 What if I get back labor?!"

-So what if you are the woman who get back labor?
-There is no guarantee that posterior babies mean back pain, or that anterior babies don't, so having skilled support and tools that encourage relaxation are things you can have some control over.
+So what if you are the woman who gets back labor?
+There is no guarantee that posterior babies mean back pain, or that anterior babies don't, so having skilled support and tools that encourage relaxation are things you can control.

 If you are in labor and experiencing back pain: